 j) A Director may serve as an officer of the Association or on any committee of the Association or any number of committees of the Association.

-k) Notices of meetings of Directors on record with the Association shall be mailed to the Directors at their last registered address.
+k) Notices of meetings of Directors on record with the Association shall be communicated electronically to the Directors at their last registered electronic address.

 l) A majority of Directors eligible to vote shall constitute a quorum.